Flowdalic/xeps/draft-schmaus-kitten-sasl-ht/draft-schmaus-kitten-sasl-ht-08-SNAPSHOT.md

 HT-<hash-alg>-<cb-type>
 ~~~

-Where \<hash-alg\> is the capitalised "Hash Name String" of the IANA "Named Information Hash Algorithm Registry" {{iana-hash-alg}} as specified in {{RFC6920}}, and \<cb-type\> is one of 'ENDP' or 'UNIQ' denoting the channel binding type.
+Where \<hash-alg\> is the capitalised "Hash Name String" of the IANA "Named Information Hash Algorithm Registry" {{iana-hash-alg}} as specified in {{RFC6920}}, and \<cb-type\> is one of 'ENDP', 'UNIQ', or 'EXPR' denoting the channel binding type.
 In the case of 'ENDP', the tls-server-end-point channel binding type is used.
 In the case of 'UNIQ', the tls-unique channel binding type is used.
+In the case of 'EXPR', the tls-exporter {{RFC9266}} channel binding type is used.
 Valid channel binding types are defined in the IANA "Channel-Binding Types" registry {{iana-cbt}} as specified in {{RFC5056}}.

 cb-type | Channel Binding Type
 --------|-----------------------
 ENDP    | tls-server-end-point
 UNIQ    | tls-unique
+EXPR    | tls-exporter
 {: title="Mapping of cb-type to Channel Binding Types" }

-The following table lists the HT SASL mechanisms registered by this document.
+The following table lists some examples of HT SASL mechanisms registered by this document.

 Mechanism Name      | HT Hash Algorithm   | Channel-binding unique prefix
 --------------------|---------------------|------------------------------